satansdeer/basic-react-course/lessons/create_react_app.md

 Without `create-react-app` you'd have to manually set up webpack, babel, set up styles loading, hot-reload support, add boilerplate files and set up a testing environment.

-It makes some technical desicions for you, but if you don't like them or you need some specific setup - you can always `eject` the app and use custom setup.
+It makes some technical decisions for you, but if you don't like them or you need some specific setup - you can always `eject` the app and use a custom setup.
 We won't cover ejecting process and manual configuration in this course.

 In modern node versions you don't even need to install the `create-react-app` package.
 If your node version is equal to or higher than 6 - you'll have the `npx` package available.